GianDutra/Forum-with-DDD-and-Clean-Architecture/README.md

 ## Overview

-This project embraces the principles of Clean Architecture, focusing on entities and use cases.
+This project embraces the principles of Clean Architecture, **focusing on entities and use cases**.
 It is designed with modularity and maintainability in mind, making it easy to extend and adapt to changing requirements.

+Please note that the second part of this project, which includes controllers, database interactions, etc., is being developed in a separate repository using Nest.js.
+You can find it [**here**](https://github.com/GianDutra/Forum-with-Nest-and-Clean-Architect).

 ## Tests